-- If there is a water leak coming from the connections on the underside of the tap, try to push them home or tighten them with a spanner depending on the connections. - If the leak originates from a crack or an unknown source check the rest of the taps and showers before turning off the water pump. - Then drain the water system as the water pressure will continue to escape through the leak and will cause water damage to your van.
+- If there is a water leak coming from the connections on the underside of the tap, try to push them home. - If the leak originates from a crack or an unknown source check the rest of the taps and showers before turning off the water pump. - Then drain the water system as the water pressure will continue to escape through the leak and will cause water damage to your van.
 Contact your local dealer to rectify the leak(s).